-EY Luxembourg's Audit practice is subject to annual inspection by the CSSF.
-As part of its inspections, the CSSF evaluates the System of Quality Management and reviews selected engagements.
-This regulator is a member of IFIAR and accordingly, the inspection results are submitted for inclusion in the annual IFIAR survey.
+EY Luxembourg Audit practice and its registered statutory auditors ("réviseur d'entreprises agréés") are subject to annual inspection by the CSSF.
+As part of its inspections, the CSSF evaluates quality control systems and reviews selected engagements.
+This regulator is a member of IFIAR and accordingly, the inspection results are submitted for inclusion in the annual IFIAR survey